bkdevel/scat/README.md

 # scat
-a simple and small cat clon with less than 100 loC.
+- simple and small cat clon with less than 100 loC
+- original written in 24h

 ## Features
 - [x] view files